JonathanFingold/open-csharp-utilities/README.md

-# open-csharp-utilities
-Place for C# building blocks for myself and others
+This repo is for C# building blocks for myself and others.
+It is main a place to keep and share code and algorithms that make various other tasks easier.

+Code here is posted under [the Unlicense](https://unlicense.org/).